 Supports querying across SOC 2, ISO 27001, CMMC, FedRAMP, and other compliance frameworks.
 Uses Lucene query syntax for advanced filtering.
 Regional endpoint support (US and UK).
 Currently in public beta.

 The contrast with Vanta is stark: Secureframe’s server is strictly read-only (no write operations), has far fewer commits (6 vs. 96), and covers less surface area.
 For querying compliance status it works, but Vanta’s server is significantly more capable.
 Both require paid platform subscriptions.
-Secureframe’s repo has been dormant since October 2025 — no commits in over 6 months.
+Secureframe’s repo has been dormant since October 2025 — no commits in over 7 months, and the star count has slipped from 8 to 7.

 Drata